-Just as MoDOT receives federal funds for state projects, MoDOT is also required to pass through federal funds to local agencies, such as cities and counties, for local agency projects.
+Just as MoDOT receives federal funds for state projects, MoDOT is also required to pass through federal funds to local agencies, such as cities and counties, for their local projects.
 MoDOT works with local agencies to invest the funds they receive each year in a compliant manner with a goal of investing all the funds received each year.
 MoDOT receives \$122 million annually in federal funds to pass through to local agencies.
 Available funds for local entity projects include those allocated in the current year as well as any funds not committed in prior years.
 When local entities use federal funds, they provide the matching funds.
-Matching funds provided by local entities help MoDOT use all the transportation federal funding available to Missouri.
+Matching funds provided by local entities help MoDOT use all the federal transportation funding available to Missouri.

-For the third quarter of federal fiscal year 2019, 33 percent (\$57.6 million) of the \$172 million in available funds has been committed to local projects.
-This is a 4 percent decrease in commitments compared to third quarter FFY 2018.
+For the fourth quarter of federal fiscal year 2019, local agencies received an additional \$3 million for local projects increasing the available balance to \$176 million.
+Fifty-three percent (\$94 million) of the available funds has been committed to local projects.
+This is a 24% decrease in commitments compared to FFY 2018.